-Rest in piece my dear explorer, your efforts and experiences will always be remembered.
+Rest in peace my dear explorer, your efforts and experiences will always be remembered.

 To get to Allison mine we planned on hiking up Heaton Flats to Allison saddle, descending Allison Mine trail and then rappelling down the gulch.
 This meant a bright and early start because Heaton Flat trail gets hot!

 A late start (10 am) meant I was soaking the glorious heat going up Heaton Flats trail.
 It had been awhile since I did any hiking so I was sluggish.
 I was really affected by the heat so that was painful to push through.
 But in due time we hit Allison saddle.
 The higher we climbed, the views opened up more and the weather cooled a bit.
 We were amongst the clouds.

 Heading down Allison Mine Trail, in rough but doable condition.
 Photo by Taco.

 There were of course those areas in which the trail was in a slight state of disrepair but it actually improved the further along we went.

 As the trail meandered around the north side of the mountain, the weather dropped a few degrees and there was green everywhere from the recent rains.
 It was pretty pleasant….

 In no time we arrive at the infamous Allison mine.
 Although already exhausted, I felt giddy to explore it.
 Taco is not one for small enclosed places so he stayed behind.
 He warned me to make it quick because the sun was going to set soon and we needed to start rappelling while there was light.
 I basically went in and out of the upper and lower shafts and checked out the mining equipment before leaving Allison mine grudgingly behind.

 The Allison Gulch Adventure